bwolmarans/SDE-NGINX-Gateway-Fabric/use-case2-cross-namespace-routing/demo/README.md

 Now test your newly exposed application using the **NGINX Gateway Fabric HTTPRoute** we just deployed that is linked to the **retail-gateway** object.
 However, this time it fails... why?
-Because we do not have a referenceGrant configured to allow this traffic.
+Because we do not have a [ReferenceGrant](https://gateway-api.sigs.k8s.io/api-types/referencegrant/) configured to allow this traffic.

 ```bash
 curl hats.lab.f5npi.net/hats